-Starting a travel blog is an exciting journey, but there's a lot to learn.
-You need to register a domain, set up WordPress, and start creating content.
-Once you've got those basics down, the big question is: how can you make money from it?
+Starting a travel blog is an exciting journey, but there's a lot to take in.
+You need to figure out how to register a domain, install WordPress, and create awesome content.
+Once you've got the basics down, the real fun begins – it’s time to monetize your travel blog.

 Why You Can Trust Our Travel Blog Monetization Guide